Back to Blog

 Step 6: Use Focused Practice to Eliminate Weak Spots

-If you get any values question wrong in practice, the app automatically adds it to your focused practice queue.
-Use this feature to re‑test those specific questions until you master them.
+If you get any values question wrong in practice, the app adds it to your focused practice queue.
+Use that to re-test those specific questions until you get them right every time.
 Do not move on until you can answer every values question correctly without hesitation.

 Values Questions in Context: The Full Test